chrisgleitze/full-vim-experience/README.md

 ## tl;dr - the summary

 The situation: You’re coding in an IDE like VS Code, IntelliJ, Emacs or whatever else.
-“I want to try Vim but I don’t know where to start.”
+Now you're saying, “I want to try Vim but I don’t know where to start.”

 Here's my suggestion for how to start and progress: